Kerry slug: Behaviour

 The Kerry slug is primarily nocturnal.
 During daylight hours, the slug usually hides in crevices of rocks and under loose bark on trees.
 In Iberia, juvenile Kerry slugs become active during twilight and adults become active at night, especially on rainy or very humid nights.
 Because Ireland is much further north and has a considerably cooler, wetter and more humid climate, the Kerry slug is sometimes active there in the daytime if the weather is humid and overcast.

 The species has in unusual defensive behaviour; whereas most land slugs retract the head and contract the body but stay firmly attached to the substrate when they are attacked or threatened, the Kerry slug retracts its head, lets go of the substrate and rolls itself into a ball-like shape.
-This is behaviour is unique among species in Arionidae and among slugs in Ireland.
+This behaviour is unique among species in Arionidae and among slugs in Ireland.

 Ecology

 Habitat

 It was once thought that Geomalacus maculosus lives only in wild habitats.
 In the Iberian Peninsula, it occurs on tree trunks in oak (Quercus) and chestnut (Castanea) forest but it is easiest to find in synanthropic habitats such as rocky walls in oak or chestnut orchards, in ruins, near houses, churches and cemeteries.
 In Ireland, it also occurs in upland conifer plantations and areas of clear-fell.
 The Kerry slug is not considered an agricultural pest, unlike some other slugs in the family Arionidae.